radar/guides/make-your-own-gem.md

 configuring their load paths.
 However, if we're running our code outside of RubyGems, we have to configure things ourselves.
 It's possible to manipulate the `$LOAD_PATH` from within the code itself, but that's considered an anti-pattern in most cases.
-There's many more anti-patterns (and good patterns!) for gems, explained in [this guide](/patterns).
+There are many more anti-patterns (and good patterns!) for gems, explained in [this guide](/patterns).

 If you've added more files to your gem, make sure to remember to add them to